USFCA-MSDS/MSDS_689/projects/HW3.md

 (4) Code Optimization: Optimize the provided base model for improved efficiency and computational speed.
 Consider algorithmic optimizations, data structure improvements, and parallelization techniques to enhance performance.

-(5) Custom Implementation: Develop your custom Graph K-Means algorithm, incorporating insights gained from variations exploration and code optimization.
+(5) Custom Implementation: Using the base model develop your optimaized/custom Graph K-Means algorithm, incorporating insights gained from variations exploration and code optimization.
 Ensure adherence to PEP 8 standards and maintain comprehensive unit tests for code validation.

 (6) Performance Comparison: Compare the running time and efficiency of your custom implementation against the optimized base model.
 Conduct rigorous experimentation across various datasets to validate performance improvements.